audience-labs/solana-audience-protocol/DEPLOY.md

 At the end it copies the IDL to the front-end, you need to check this in and deploy the front-end.

     cp target/idl/${projectName}.json ../flobrij-frontend/src/idl.json

+### Save the keys!

+Make sure you save the following keypair files to a password safe:

+- `./deploy/programauthority-keypair.json` and 12-word seeds for recovery
+- `./target/deploy/flobrij-keypair.json`